 2.3.2.7.
 Adjustable Spillway Weir (ASW).

 2.3.2.7.a.
 Little Goose has one adjustable spillway weir (ASW) in spillbay 1 that provides a surface route for fish passage.
 The ASW can be operated from the control room and the crest elevation can be adjusted lower or higher to pass more or less water, respectively, according to the flow criteria below.
+The ASW spill rate is a function of the crest elevation and forebay elevation – as the pool elevation over the crest increases, more water is spilled over the ASW: